derickmoncado/Quantum/README.md

 # Quantum — A Boilerplate for Front End Developers
-Quantum is a Bootstrapped, Gulp-powered, Sassified, front end boilerplate that's focused on automated static web development.
-It comes with Browsersync, hot reloading, Slick carousel, the Bourbon Sass library, and is all built on top of Handlebars.js for easy HTML templating 🔥
+Quantum is a Bootstrapped, Gulp-powered, Sassified, front end boilerplate that's focused on automated web development.
+It comes with Browsersync, hot reloading, Slick carousel, and much more.
+Quantum is also all built on top of Handlebars.js for easy HTML templating 🔥

-### Baked-in Features
+### Baked-in Features:

 * Bootstrap 4
 * Gulp 4
 * Sass
 * Bourbon
 * Handlebars.js
+* Emergence.js
 * Slick Carousel
-* Emergence.js
 * Browsersync + hot reloading
+* Animate.css
 * Compilation
 * Autoprefixing
 * Sourcemaps